furkandlkdr/furkandlkdr/README.md

 <p align="left">
   ✨ Creating bugs since 2021<br>
-  📚 I'm currently learning Machine Learning <br>
+  📚 I'm currently learning Machine Learning and Bioinformatics. <br>
   🎯 My Goal: Knowing all the steps of full-stack dev and getting to know myself better<br>
   🎲 Fun fact: I used to code with Minecraft command blocks</p>